-CALLY: But he's gone, Madame Five.
-How can I get nail clippings and underwear and
+But he's gone, Madame Five.
+How can I get nail clippings and underwear and --

-JESSICA FIVE: Send for them.
+Send for them.
 Send somebody that loves you.
 Somebody you trust.
 And somebody who's fast on his feet.

-CALLY: Beau!
+Beau!
 I'll have to send my son, Beau.

-JESSICA FIVE: Then bring all those things here to me and he will be back in your bed in five days.
+Then bring all those things here to me and he will be back in your bed in five days.

-CALLY: Oh Madam Five, thank you.
+Oh Madam Five, thank you.
 Thank you.

-JESSICA FIVE: Ssssh.
+Ssssh.
 Just don't forget to thank the Five.
 The best way to thank the Five is with another five.

-CALLY: I will.
+I will.
 Oh thank you, Madam Five.
-(She exits).

-AXMOMANXXXXEXNE

-Jessica Five sings " A Woman Like Me"

-"A Woman Like Me"

-\cap

-Lyrics(c) 1982 by Toni Morrison
+(SHE exits.

+JESSICA FIVE sings "A WOMAN LIKE ME" in antiphony with THE FIVE)

+"A WOMAN LIKE ME"

-JESSICA FIVE:
+JESSICA FIVE

-OH WHAT A FINGER BREAKER THIS LIFE CAN BE WHAT WOULD PEOPLE DO WITHOUT A WOMAN LIKE ME A WOMAN LIKE ME A WOMAN LIKE ME AN INTELLIGENT, CLEVER WOMAN LIKE ME
+OH WHAT A FINGER BREAKER THIS LIFE CAN BE

-FEATHERS, BEADS AND PROPERTY DEEDS DROUGHT, FLOOD AND ANIMAL BLOOD OH A WOMAN LIKE ME A WOMAN LIKE ME AN INTELLIGENT, CLEVER WOMAN LIKE ME JESSICA FIVE:

-CAT'S BALLS

-RAG DOLLS

-GRIS-GRIS DUST

-LODESTONES

-CHICKEN BONES

-AND TRAIN TRACK RUST

-OH WHAT A FINGER BREAKER THIS LIFE CAN BE WHAT WOULD PEOPLE DO WITHOUT A WOMAN LIKE ME na as arms fine.
-Wants losve we play horn home made instruments:
+WHAT WOULD PEOPLE DO WITHOUT A WOMAN

+LIKE ME